kandelvijaya/website/content/post/extensibleAnalyticsLibraryDesign.md

     }
 ```

-We have effectively extended to intrepret event as firebase event .
+We have effectively extended to interpret event as firebase event .
 A event by default could
-intrepreted for GoogleAnalytics.
-Now it can also be intrepreted for FirebaseAnalytics.
+interpreted for GoogleAnalytics.
+Now it can also be interpreted for FirebaseAnalytics.
 This is what
 class (product types) lacked.